 “STAINED WINDOWS – A few days since we stated that Mr.Urie of the firm of Ferguson,Urie, and Lyon, glass stainers, &c, Melbourne, was on a professional visit to Hobart Town.
 This gentleman is now in Launceston, and we were much gratified yesterday by inspecting a large portfolio of designs for church and other windows which his firm has executed or has in hand…”

-The article briefly mentioned a number of windows the company had recently made and I’ve posted many articles about the ones I have found from these clues.
-A couple of these windows that have eluded me for some time was the following mention of the donors of these windows:
+The article briefly mentioned a number of windows the company had recently made and I’ve posted many articles about the ones I have found from those clues.
+A couple of the windows have eluded me for some time as they merely mentioned names and the location as Melbourne and nothing else such as this obscure one:

 “…Judge Pohlman’s wife, and wife of Mr Stoddart both in Melbourne…”

-Many of the clues included church names and locations which have helped to pin point exactly where some of the windows could be found, but the obscure mention of “Melbourne” in relation to the Polman and Stoddart windows was very little to go on.
+Clues to other windows included church names and their locations which have helped to pin point exactly where some of the windows could be found, but the obscure mention of “Melbourne” in relation to the Polman and Stoddart windows was very little to go on.

 In our Colonial times, the number of churches that were being erected throughout Melbourne and suburbs was phenomenal.
 The vast majority of these old churches are still standing but over the course of a century and a half many were burnt to the ground, demolished, moved and re-built, or in recent times, sold to developers If these Pohlman and Stoddart windows still existed somewhere it was likely to take a long time to locate them whilst concurrently researching the locations of many other Ferguson & Urie stained glass windows.
 Since finding the historic newspaper article I have visited more than a hundred churches and nothing further has come to light in regards to these particular windows.